Testing is often perceived by product developers as a non-creative activity.

 These developers are surprised when they discover the amount of work that goes into creating, growing, and maintaining the testing ecosystem.
 For the functional testing of complex ASIC devices this ecosystem involves almost all aspects of new product development: hardware, electronics, firmware, software, tools, architecture, reverse engineering, hacking, and innovation, as well as all the usual soft skills for teams and team members to communicate and work well together.
 The ecosystem's components follow typical product lifecycles just as the 'customer' products do.

 In fact, the development of embedded testing ecosystems mirrors most aspects of 'customer' product development.

-The surprise of the uninitated developers, when they realise what is going on behind the scenes, would have been charming and amusing, had it been only just a rare occurance.
+The surprise of the uninitiated developers, when they realise what is going on behind the scenes, would have been charming and amusing, had it been only just a rare occurrence.
 Unfortunately it is so regular that it is time to raise awareness: embedded testing is complex, it is creative, and it can even be liberating from the constrains of 'regular' product development.

 - Developing embedded test systems is creative and rewarding.

 - The development of embedded test systems is equivalent to customer product development.